 - fresh parsley

-- beer, ginger ale, apple cider, or apple juice
+- beer, ginger ale, apple cider (not apple cider vinegar), or apple juice

 I rarely cook with beer, but it definitely adds something to this chicken.
 For the beer, I would recommend using whatever beer you prefer.
 I usually use Corona or Yeungling, but any beer that you prefer will work.
 If you can’t use beer or prefer not to, I’ve included a couple of other options that I’ve tested in the recipe below for you.